openstack/qa-specs/specs/tempest/implemented/tempest-cli-improvements.rst

 There are currently some Tempest CLI endpoints created when tempest is installed but there is no consistency in the console command names or function.
-Also, there is currently no way to execute a tempest run via a console command currently.

 Proposed Change
 ===============